Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 ![Query Tag](assets/image36.png)

 Okay.
 Next challenge.
 We have a great log of trading activities, but it only provides records when shares were bought or sold.
 Ideally, to make the daily performance analysis we need to have rows for the days shares were HOLD.
-For this lets introduce another models:
+For this let's introduce some more models:

 - **models/l20_transform/tfm_daily_position.sql**